NatLibFi/NDL-VuFind2-Vagrant/README.md

 _both/either_:

 Put the downloaded Oracle installer files in the _oracle/_ directory and the VoyagerRestful_*.ini files in the _config/_ directory.
+An optional sample data file goes also to the _config/_ directory.
 See the bootstrap files for possible config changes prior to running the VMs.

 #### Use